gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 Team Fouls
 : The sum of individual fouls by members of the same team.

+Err Out
+: Three errors by the same quizzer in the same quiz.

+Quiz Out
+: Four correct questions by the same quizzer in the same quiz.

+Foul Out
+: Three fouls by the same quizzer in the same quiz.

+## Quizzer Jumping Eligibility
+- The team must be eligible to jump.
+- The quizzer must not have Quizzed Out.
+    - A Quizzed Out quizzer is eligible for Bonus Questions.
+- The quizzer must not have Erred Out.
+- The quizzer must not have Fouled Out.
+- The quizzer must not have committed a foul on this numerical question.

 ## Time-Outs

     Set the timeout duration to 60.